ARTCvan/server-staffhandbook/README.md

 If a rule-breaker is spotted, warn them in either the channel they are talking in or #mod-commands if it's in a VC.
 If there is someone that is breaking Discord TOS, immediately mute them for an unspecified amount of time, as well as a reason.

 To find a User's ID, enable Developer Options in the Discord client.
 Then right click their user (not their message/s) and Copy ID.
 The Copy ID user works better in cases like in #mod-commands, as it's basically copy-paste.
+However, you must put <@ at the start and > at the end of the user ID.

-To warn, use Dyno's ?warn feature (as /warn doesn't work with Dyno right now), followed by the username#tag (or @[userid]) and then a reason.
+To warn, use Dyno's ?warn feature (as /warn doesn't work with Dyno right now), followed by the username#tag (or <@[userid]>) and then a reason.
 An example command would be:

 > ?warn @ARTCvan#1234 Broke rule 4.

-To mute, use Dyno's ?mute feature (as again, there is no /mute with Dyno right now), followed by the username#tag (or @[theiruserid]), **OPTIONAL** an amount of time, then a reason.
+To mute, use Dyno's ?mute feature (as again, there is no /mute with Dyno right now), followed by the username#tag (or <@[theiruserid]>), **OPTIONAL** an amount of time, then a reason.
 An example command would be:

 > ?mute @ARTCvan#1234 1h Repeatedly broke rules.